I’ve dedicated the page to my Mega Civilization/Mega Empires retro re-design and map expansion. I updated this page 2020-05-27.

 Dedicated to the memory of Francis Tresham, Master Game Designer.

-A big thanks to John Rodriguez who once got me started into this madness, and to Nathan Barhorst who got me to continue.
-If you’d like to play Civilization online, be sure to go to Nathan’s civ.rol-play.com.
+A big thanks to John Rodriguez who once got me started into this madness, and Nathan Barhorst who got me to continue.
+Thanks also to Flo de Haan and Gerart de Haan, whos relentless efforts to evolve, refine and innovate keeps the Civilization/Empires system alive.
+Finally, many thanks to Bernie Roessler and Thomas Phinney for valuable contributions.

-The New World map
+Archive: New World Empires

-This map is based on Martin DeOlden’s Civilization: The New World.
+This map is my take on Martin DeOlden’s Civilization: The New World.
 I’ve re-balanced the map for Mega Civilization and incorporated feedback from playtesters at Nathan Barhorst’s civ.rol-play.com.
+Credit for naming all areas goes to Dan Towse, Robby Ragas and the user aethelstan from civ.rol-play.com.
 If you prefer to play with Martin DeOlden’s original map and rules, be sure to give him some much appreciated feedback on BoardGameGeek.

 Framework – time and space

 The Map Repository has its own sets of time scales for its A.S.T:s.
 The East Asia game begins 9.000 BC and ends in the Late Antiquity, for a total of around 9.000 years.
 Future Old World maps will use this time scale.
 The New World game begins 1.500 BC and ends at the beginning of European colonization, for a total of 3.000 years.